We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Don’t try to remove too much material in one pass.
 Using multiple passes avoids overheating and burning the work.

-As with any sanding task, check the work frequently.
-It’s always possible to sand off a little more.
-It isn’t possible to glue the sawdust back if too much is removed.
+As with any sanding task, pause to check your work frequently.
+It’s always possible to sand off a little more, but you can’t go back and glue the sawdust on if you remove too much wood.

 Belt Sander Maintenance Tips